 Vishing is another form of social engineering attack that is similar to phishing.

-However, the attacker will use voice calls or text messages instead of email to trick the victim.
+However, the attacker will trick the victim using voice calls or text messages instead of email.

 The attacker may pretend to be from a legitimate organization, such as a bank or government agency, and try to get the victim to reveal sensitive information over the phone or through text message.